brandur/sorg/content/drafts/service-limits.md

 Spotify IDs for a list of 30 to 40 songs and turn them into a playlist.
 I'd originally implemented a process that would do up to 5 fetches in parallel and sleep 0 to 1 seconds between each one.
-This was too aggressive for Spotify's fairly meager rate limits, and I eventually had to back it off to a only sequential fetches (no parallelism) and with sleeps of 1 to 2 seconds between each.
+This was too aggressive for Spotify's fairly meager rate limits though, and I eventually had to back it off to a only sequential fetches (no parallelism) and with sleeps of 1 to 2 seconds between each.
 Although far from the end of the world, it's probably not a good thing that such a small integration with a fairly modest task was rate limited so quickly [2].

-Amazon is the gold standard here.
+On the other side things, Amazon is the gold standard.
 As a light-to-moderate user of their services you're unlikely to brush up limits of any kind, but even once you do, they have a [service limits page][aws-service-limits] that goes into meticulous details on limits for everything from the maximum number of DynamoDB tables that are allowed to how many VPCs a single account can have in a region.